healer-125/porag/README.md

 ## Overview

-**PoRAG** is an open-source, fully configurable **Retrieval-Augmented Generation (RAG)** pipeline for document Q&A applications.
+**ProRAG** is an open-source, fully configurable **Retrieval-Augmented Generation (RAG)** pipeline for document Q&A applications.
 It bridges the gap between large language models and domain-specific knowledge by combining semantic document retrieval with instruction-tuned text generation.

-Built on top of **LangChain**, **ChromaDB**, and **Hugging Face Transformers**, PoRAG allows researchers and developers to perform context-aware question answering over text corpora with minimal setup.
+Built on top of **LangChain**, **ChromaDB**, and **Hugging Face Transformers**, ProRAG allows researchers and developers to perform context-aware question answering over text corpora with minimal setup.
 Whether you're building a chatbot, an academic research tool, or a document Q&A system — PoRAG provides the modular, extensible foundation to get started.

 ---